brianritchie1312/Topcat_Selenium/README.md

 Common Errors
 -------------

-If the script keeps returning errors, the first that might be worth trying is killing all instances of;
+If the script keeps returning errors, the first that might be worth trying is killing all instances of:
 * pyvirtualdisplay
 * Xvfb
 * firefox
 * geckodriver
 * marionette
-* chrome
+* google-chrome
-* chromedriver,
+* chromedriver

-Sometimes failures leave the processes running in the background, this sometimes causes problems.
+Sometimes failures leave these processes running in the background, this sometimes causes problems.

 Try using this system.
 ```Shell